 Our role in online ‘scandals’

 I don’t know Clemmie Hooper – although I have friends who do – and her reported counter-troll trolling strategy sounds bizarre, hurtful and extremely ill-conceived to me on a personal level.
 I know there is lot more to this story than I’ve read in 700-word news articles and heard in snippets from other people.
-There is at the heart of this story a 30something woman and a family with young children – something I wonder if some critics have forgotten.
+There is at the heart of this story a 30something woman and a family with young children.
 It’s one thing to call out her remarks.
 It’s another thing to start name-calling.

 It can feel good to display our shock and displeasure at what other people are doing and saying online.
 The internet allows us to weigh in any time we want.
 And course we should be confident about standing up and condemning behaviour that adversely affects our world and our lives.